California Forever’s pivot

 In October 2023, California Forever unveiled the East Solano Plan: a new city on 17,500 acres, promising affordable housing, clean energy, and walkable neighborhoods.⁸ To make it happen, the company launched a ballot initiative to amend Solano County’s general plan.

-Public officials felt blindsided.
-Environmental groups warned of allegedly uncontrolled sprawl.
-Ultimately, polling showed the initiative could be headed for defeat.
-In July 2024, California Forever withdrew the iniiative measure.⁹
+Public officials felt blindsided, and environmental groups warned of allegedly uncontrolled sprawl.
+In July 2024, California Forever withdrew the initiative measure amid community concerns about a rushed review process.⁹

 A strategic recalibration

-After months of relatively quiet negotiations, California Forever submitted on October 14, 2025, a formal annexation application and revised development plans to the City of Suisun City.
+After months of negotiations and several public hearings, California Forever submitted on October 14, 2025, a formal annexation application and revised development plans to the City of Suisun City.
 The submittal was for 22,873 acres.¹⁰

 The submittal outlines a phased buildout:

-The plan includes a 5,700-acre buffer zone around Travis AFB, water recycling and treatment infrastructure, over 4,000 acres of parks and ecological preserves, and a transit-first internal design with internal shuttles and mixed-use zoning.¹¹
+The plan includes a 5,700-acre buffer zone around Travis AFB, water recycling and treatment infrastructure, over 4,000 acres of parks and ecological preserves, and an internal design oriented toward transit and active transportation (walking and biking), including mixed-use zoning.¹¹

 Stakeholder reactions

-• Suisun City officials: Welcoming but wary.
-The annexation could triple the city’s footprint and transform its economy — but also strain services and political capital.
+Suisun City officials: Welcoming a project that could triple the city’s footprint and transform its economy.

-• Travis Air Force Base: Initially alarmed, now appearing cautiously supportive.
-The buffer zone and revised land use plan address key Air Force concerns.
+Travis Air Force Base: While initially alarmed, the 60th Air Mobility Wing Public Affairs has stated the buffer zone and revised land use plan address Air Force concerns.¹²

-• Local residents: Mixed.
-Some welcome jobs and housing; others resent the secrecy and scale.¹²
+Local residents: Mixed with some welcoming jobs and housing while others resent the secrecy and are overwhelmed by the scale.¹³

 Solano County —not so rural